AlizerUncaged/The-Obsession-Letter/README.md

  <img src="Repo/Images/0.png"/>
 </p>

-4. (Optional) Set up a Discord bot if you want the controller to work on Dicord, else you can just controll it via commandline, more info [here!](Controller/README.md)
+4. **(Optional)** Set up a Discord bot if you want the controller to work on Dicord, else you can just controll it via commandline, more info [here!](Controller/README.md)
 5. Compile on Release, not on Debug
 6. Star the repo (important 😉)
+7. **(Optional)** Got detected by AV?
+Use [an obfuscator](https://github.com/mkaring/ConfuserEx) or better yet, use wrappers

 As simple as that.
+You may also compile this as a DLL and inject on processes but that would be your choice.
 # Contributions
 This project is made during my free time, PRs are more than welcome 😄 I'd be more than happy if you star this repo!
 Motivates me to keep maintaining this 👍🏻
 # License